Graphene Terahertz Devices for Sensing and Communication: THz Wave Modulation with Graphene

+Integrating gated graphene into THz devices enables manipulation of its electronic characteristics and achieves high-speed optical modulations for THz communications and imaging~\cite{hasan2016graphene,kim2023highly,zaman2022terahertz,ma2019modulators, Li2022gate, Kim2017Amplitude, Miao2015Widely, Chen2018Graphene, Delinnocenti2014Low}.
 Graphene-based THz modulators tend to display limited on/off ratios due to the single-layer thickness of graphene and the absence of resonance in intraband absorption within the THz region~\cite{gao2014high}.
-Enhancement of the extinction ratio and THz absorption of the graphene-engineered modulator can be achieved by using subwavelength apertures in a conductive medium that exhibit the extraordinary optical transmission (EOT) effect~\cite{chen2008electronic, seo2009terahertz, hendry2007ultrafast,cao2021multi,gao2021tunable}.
+Enhancement of the extinction ratio and THz absorption of the graphene-engineered modulator can be achieved by using subwavelength apertures in a conductive medium that exhibit the extraordinary optical transmission (EOT) effect~\cite{chen2008electronic, seo2009terahertz, hendry2007ultrafast, lee_switching_2012, cao2021multi,gao2021tunable}.
 Ring-shaped apertures are particularly effective due to their strong polarization-insensitive EOT effect~\cite{shu2011high,fu2022polarization,gao2021artificial}.
 EOT describes a phenomenon in which a structure featuring subwavelength apertures in a metallic film enables greater light transmission than what is anticipated by ray optics.
 This occurs due to an enhancement of the electric field inside and near the apertures.